JaneMumbe/Airline-Performance-Excel-Project/README.md

 - `Route`: concatenation of `AirportFrom` and `AirportTo`

 # Results
+- Alaska Airlines(AS),OH and YV have the lowest average delays.

 ![AirlinesvsDelay](./Images/Airlines_vs_delay.jpg)
+- 3rd, 1st, and 2nd days of the week are the busiest.
 ![DaysoftheweekvsFlights](./Images/Dayoftheweek_vs_no._of_flights.jpg)
+- The airport routes DFW→HNL,IAH→HNL and EWR→SFO have the longest total flight time
 ![Routes vs Flighttime](./Images/Routes_vs_flighttime.jpg)
+- OH, OO and UA have the most consistent on-time performance.
 ![Airline on time Perfomance](./Images/Airlineontimeperformance.jpg)

 # Conclusion